YaccConstructor/GraphBLAS-sharp/README.md

 # GraphBLAS-sharp

-GraphBLAS# is a GPGPU-based [GraphBLAS](https://graphblas.org/) implementation in F#.
+GraphBLAS# is a GPGPU-based [GraphBLAS](https://graphblas.org/)-like API implementation in F#.
 To utilize GPGPUs we use [Brahma.FSharp](https://github.com/YaccConstructor/Brahma.FSharp).
-So, GraphBLAS# can utilize any OpenCL compatible device.
+So, GraphBLAS# can utilize any OpenCL-compatible device.

 ### Features
 - ```Option<'t>``` to solve [explicit/implicit zeroes problem](https://github.com/GraphBLAS/LAGraph/issues/28#issuecomment-542952115).
 If graph has labels of type ```'t``` then adjacency matrix is ```Matrix<Option<'t>>```.
 Sparse storage contains only values for ```Some<'t>``` cells.